FUenal/dataism/README.md

-# Data Science for Psychology
+# Data Science for Social Scientists

 Source code for course website: Data Science for Psychology @ Cambridge University, taught by Fatih Uenal